Take A Moment

 WHY TAKE A MOMENT MATTERS

-Figures recently published by the Health and Safety Executive show 39 people were killed as a result of farming and other agriculture related activities during 2018/2019.
-This is an increase on 33 from the year before and 30 in 2016/2017.
+- Figures recently published by the Health and Safety Executive show 27 people were killed as a result of farming and other agricultural activities during 2022/2023

-Agriculture has the worst rate of worker fatal injury (per 100,000) of the main industrial sectors; it is eighteen times higher than the average rate across all industries.
+- Agriculture has the worst fatal injury rate (per 100,000) of the main industrial sectors; it is 21 times higher than the average rate across all industries

-Transport: overturning vehicles or being struck by moving vehicles caused most deaths.
+- Transport: overturning vehicles or being struck by a vehicle caused most deaths

 Recent research by the Farm Safety Foundation in 2019 revealed that: